 Psychology is the study of human behavior.
 Looking scientifically at why human beings behave the way they do is a relatively young but very exciting science.
 Psychology investigates how people learn, how their personality was formed and how it effects their relations with others.
 Psychology is also interested in abnormal behavior, and how people can improve their mental health.
 The course will serve as a prep course for those going on to college and an introductory course for any students who are interested in understanding their own motivational and behavior.
 It is designed primarily for junior and senior students.

 Students will be expected to complete one research project and report on outside readings.

-America At War I - 1776-1900 Offered odd years
+America At War I - 1776-1900 \\Offered in years beginning with odd number (i.e. 2025-26)